CodeCloudMe/mesh/README.md

 			- `your common JS files here` - stuff that gets used in all platforms
 		- `node/`
 			- `index.js` - entry point
-			- `link.json` - tells latte what files to link with this project on build
+			- `link.json` - tells Mesh what files to link with this project on build
 		- `web/`
 		- `firefox/`
 		- `safari/`